$\texttt{history}$: A tool for fully-differential cross sections at next-to-next-to-leading order: Higgs-Boson Production in Gluon Fusion

 As a second validation test, we compare the Higgs-boson transverse-momentum spectrum obtained with \history{} to the prediction from \nnlojet{}~\cite{huss2025nnlojet} for the setup described above.
 The distributions are computed using bins of width $\Delta p_{T,H}^\mathrm{bin}=20\,\mathrm{GeV}$ and are shown in Fig.~\ref{fig:Higgs}.
-Over the entire kinematic range considered, \history{} reproduces the spectrum within the quoted Monte Carlo uncertainties.\\
+Over the entire kinematic range considered, \history{} reproduces the spectrum within the quoted Monte-Carlo uncertainties.\\

 The successful validation of both the total inclusive cross section and a non-trivial differential observable provides strong evidence for the correctness of our implementation of the NSC algorithm for gluon-induced colour-singlet production.\\ In addition, we performed further consistency checks that are not shown here.
 These include variations of the factorisation and renormalisation scales, as well as comparisons with \texttt{NNLOCAL}~\cite{DelDuca:2024ovc} for Higgs production and Higgs production in association with a jet at $n_f=0$.
 The latter process was also compared at $n_f=5$ with \nnlojet{}.
-The $pp \to Hj+X$ comparisons were carried out at NLO in QCD.
+The $pp \to Hj+X$ comparisons were carried out at NLO in QCD.\\ Typical runtimes of \history{} on a laptop or MacBook are of the order of five minutes to obtain total cross-section predictions for NNLO $pp \to H+X$ calculations with statistical Monte-Carlo uncertainties at the level of $0.05\%$.
+The runtime for differential distributions depends strongly on the observable under consideration.
+The transverse-momentum distribution shown in Fig.~\ref{fig:Higgs} represents a particularly challenging observable, as $p_T$ lies along a diagonal direction of the chosen Monte-Carlo parametrisation and therefore receives only limited benefit from the importance-sampling strategy of the \texttt{VEGAS} algorithm~\cite{Lepage:1977sw,lepage1980vegas}.
+The distribution was generated using nearly $10^{11}$ events, corresponding to approximately $7200$ core hours on $2.10\,\mathrm{GHz}$ Intel\textsuperscript{\textregistered} Xeon\textsuperscript{\textregistered} Platinum 8468 processors.